 Timings: All Days – 9 am to 6 pm

 Established by the Chauhan dynasty, the ancient Taragarh Fort in Ajmer – also known as the Star Fort, was described as “more the work of Goblins than men” by Rudyard Kipling.
 The fortress echoes with the bravery of Miran Saheb, the governor of the fort who sacrificed his life, in an encounter, in 1210.
 Perched on top of the Aravallis, this imperial site offers a panoramic view of the entire city.
 The awe-inspiring effect of this scenic location makes it a major tourist attraction of Ajmer.
+Add this to the list of Ajmer places to visit.
+You can take a shared taxi for the fort near the railway station if you are on a budget trip to Rajasthan.

 Location: Taragarh Road, Ajmer